Service Virtualization

 }

 • Note: we did not provide “Sales” or “Associate” as the value of “department” or “designation” respectively.
-Those were looked up in the dictionary.
+Those values came from the dictionary.

 {